Philip (son of Machatas)

 Philip (Φίλιππoς; died 325 BC), son of Machatas and brother of Harpalus, was an officer in the service of Alexander the Great, who in 327 BC was appointed by Alexander as satrap of India, including the provinces westward of the Hydaspes (Jhelum river), as far south as the junction of the Indus with the Acesines (Chenab river).
-After the conquest of the Malli (Malwa) and Oxydracae, these tribes also were added to his government.
+After the Mallian campaign of the and Oxydracae, these tribes also were added to his government.

 Philip was put in charge by Alexander of building the city of Alexandria on the Indus.